Run distributed Services¶

 min_replicas: 1

-To deploy this Service to BentoCloud, you can choose either the BentoML CLI or Python API:
+To deploy these Services to BentoCloud, you can choose either the BentoML CLI or Python API:

 import bentoml